A comprehensive guide by the UIAA Anti-Doping Commission related to the subject of doping.

 The List of Prohibited Substances and Methods (List), updated annually by WADA, is the International Standard defining what is prohibited in- and out-of-competition.
 The List also indicates whether particular substances are banned in particular sports.

-Here you can find The 2017 Prohibited List
+Here you can find the latest Prohibited List

 Athletes should always check with their IF to find out what additional substances and methods are prohibited in their sport.